 - This latest research is significant because, although the link between statins and diabetes has been found by many studies, these have only shown that there is an association and have not demonstrated cause and effect.
 Now there is hard evidence that statins do cause diabetes and that they are likely to do so through at least two different mechanisms in the body.

-- Earlier research has linked statins with both increased blood sugar levels and an increased incidence of type 2 diabetes.
+- Earlier research has linked statins to both increased blood sugar levels and an increased incidence of type 2 diabetes.
 In one placebo-controlled trial, which was intended to show the cardiovascular benefits of a statin drug, diabetes was diagnosed in 27 percent more patients taking the statin (rosuvastatin) than in those given placebo2.
 Another study examined the health records of 471,250 patients in Ontario, Canada with no previous history of diabetes, who started taking statins.
 It compared the diabetes risks of various other kinds of statins against pravastatin, which is considered to have the lowest risk of blood sugar disruption.
-The results showed that, compared with patients taking pravastatin, the risks of diabetes increased by 22 per cent in those taking atorvastatin, 18 per cent with rosuvastatin and 10 percent with simvastatin.
+The results showed that, compared with patients taking pravastatin, the risks of diabetes increased by 22 percent in those taking atorvastatin, 18 percent with rosuvastatin and 10 percent with simvastatin.

 - When people with diabetes take statins, it is likely that their blood sugar levels will become more elevated and more difficult to control.
 This will often mean that they will be given higher doses of antidiabetic drugs.
 And, as I have mentioned several times on The Real Diabetes Truth, the cardiovascular side effects of antidiabetic drugs increase with higher dosages.
 So, here we have the perfect scenario for maintaining Big Pharma’s profits: two drugs that are prescribed for frequently linked health conditions (people with type 2 diabetes are at higher risk of cardiovascular disease) and which subtly work against each other, so that steadily increasing doses of each are required to keep both conditions ‘stable’.